Table of Contents

 What is CMS migration?

-- Lacks features you need
+- Lacks the features you need

-- Has security problems
+- Has security issues

 CMS Migration Checklist